Claus1/unigui/README.md

 If 'value' is not acceptable instead of returning an object possible to return Error or Warning or Info.
 That functions can update a list object after the message argument, and synchronize simultaneously.

 #### If a handler returns True or UpdateScreen constant the whole screen will be redrawn.
-Also it causes calling Screen function prepare() which used for syncronizing GUI elements one to another and with the program/system data. prepare() is also automatically called when the screen loaded. prepare() is optional.
+Screen function prepare() syncronizes GUI elements one to another and with the program/system data. prepare() is called when the screen open/loaded. prepare() is optional.

 ```
 def changed_range(_, value):